grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

   void Close();
 }
 ```

+Note that when we look at the `DataDispatch` class, there are two parts of the protocol.
+The first one is between `DataDispatch` and the code that uses it, i.e. the one that calls the `Dispatch()` method.

+TODO describe the protocol

+The second part between `DataDispatch` and `Destination` (indirectly, between `DataDispatch` and its creator, because it chooses the implementation to connect with `DataDispatch`).
+TODO

+Both these parts of protocol (protocols?) form a responsibility of a class in terms of roles and responsibilities.

 Finally, we are ready to introduce mocks!
 Let's go!

 ## Specifying protocols

 I hope that in part 2, I succeeded in explaining why protocols play a big part in my thinking about object-oriented design.
 My goal is to design these protocols so that they can be used in many contexts.
-Thus, if I consider protocols important, I see a lot of sense in specifying (remember, that's the word we are using for "test") these protocols, both from the perspective of sender and recipient of the messages.
-For example, when we look at the protocol between `DataDispatch` and `Destination`, our `DataDispatch` must:
+Thus, if I consider protocols important, I see a lot of sense in specifying (remember, that's the word we are using for "testing") these protocols, both from the perspective of sender and recipient of the messages.

+Let's look at the protocol between `DataDispatch` and `Destination`, our `DataDispatch` must:

-1. open a destination
+1. open a destination,
-2. then send the data
+2. then send the data,
 3. and at last, close the destination.

 TODO rewrite it - there are two protocols: DataDispatch as a recipient (the protocol and interface it offers) and DataDispatch as a sender (the protocol and interface that it expects).